juntaoJianggavin/LLM4MedSeg/README.md

 ## Usage
 ### 1. Prepare data

-Synapse (BTCV preprocessed data) and ACDC data are available at TransUNet's repo (https://github.com/Beckschen/TransUNet/tree/main).
+Synapse (BTCV preprocessed data) and ACDC data are available at [TransUNet](https://github.com/Beckschen/TransUNet/tree/main)'s repo.

 The directory structure of the whole project is as follows: